 The port of Escommes

 Escommes is at the summit of the canal on the Saone side.
-This once busy hamlet is now a very sleepy place with little activity, no shops and not even a cafe.
+It is a hamlet and belongs to the village of Maconge.
+This once-busy canal port is now a very sleepy place with little activity, no shops and not even a cafe.
 You may encounter a few cyclists or fishermen and maybe another barge.

 If you have just cruised upstream from Saint Jean de Losne, you have arrived at the top of the Burgundy canal and after going through the tunnel, you’ll begin your descent to the river Yonne and the Seine once you arrive in the town of Pouilly en Auxois.